brunoroque06/brunoroque06.github.io/index.md

 [Start With Why](https://www.youtube.com/watch?v=u4ZoJKF_VuA), by Simon Sinek, 2009.

-The Burnout Society, by Byung-Chul Han, 2010.
+The Disappearance of Rituals: A Topology of the Present, by Byung-Chul Han, 2020.

 ## Economy